braaannigan/braaannigan.github.io/_posts/2022-10-21-polars-index.markdown

 # [Blog posts](/blog/blog_index.html)
 Published on: 21st October 2022

-# Can you use Polars and Apache Arrow to fit ML models?
+# Polars doesn't have an index but what if you want one.
+Or many?
 This post was created while writing my **Data Analysis with Polars course**.
 [*Check it out on Udemy*](https://www.udemy.com/course/data-analysis-with-polars/?referralCode=A29DCDA40D369080C05A)